rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/09-ibc-cosmwasm.md

 ## Setup the Chain

 Build a new blockchain with CosmWasm enabled.
-THen generate a new module from the template for the reviews.

 ```bash
 GITHUB_USERNAME=rollchains